K3-L6/shop-and-go-laravel/README.md

-# Online Shopping and Inventory Monitoring System for Techshop28
+# Shop and Go: Online Shop and Inventory Monitoring System

 Information Technology Project of Ken Lising for Techshop28